The CISO's Guide to Proactive BEC Detection

 For SMBs, the consequences of falling victim to a BEC attack can be catastrophic.
 Beyond the immediate financial losses resulting from fraudulent wire transfers or unauthorized transactions, SMBs may suffer reputational damage, regulatory fines, and legal ramifications.
 Additionally, the disruption to business operations and loss of customer trust can have far-reaching implications for long term viability and success.
 According to the FBI’s Internet Crime Complaint Center (IC3), BEC scams have cost businesses billions of dollars globally, with SMBs bearing a significant portion of the financial burden.

-Why Managed Email Security is Essential
+Why Managed BEC Security is Your Best Defense

 Given the severity of the threat posed by BEC attacks, SMBs must take proactive measures to protect their email communications and mitigate the risk of compromise.
 Implementing a managed email security program offers a comprehensive and proactive approach to safeguarding against BEC attacks and other email-borne threats.
 Here’s why managed email security is essential for SMBs: